chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**

-In fact, Au provides the _best_ single file solution, because it generates a manifest comment which lists the precise release number and git commit used, the presence or absence of I/O, and the units which were selected, bringing clarity and traceability to your repo.
+In fact, Au provides the _best_ single file solution, because it generates a manifest comment which lists the precise release number or git commit used, the presence or absence of I/O, and the units which were selected, bringing clarity and traceability to your repo.
+It's automatically generated, so it's never stale!

 We provide pre-generated single-file versions on our documentation site which include just the SI base units.
 That's why the abstract claims you can be up and running in less time than it takes to